 The College of Nursing and Health Professions has a compliance process that may be required for every student.
 Some of these steps may take significant time to complete.
 Please plan accordingly.

 Visit the Compliance pages for more information.

 Note: Applying to the M.S. in Human Nutrition with Didactic Program in Dietetics (DPD) program requires special planning.
-Students are admitted only in the Fall term.
+Students are admitted in the Fall and Winter terms.
 The first consideration before submitting an application is whether all prerequisites have been met.
 Students are encouraged to apply as early as possible so that transcripts can be reviewed and prerequisites determined.

 A bachelor's degree from an accredited institution in the United States or an equivalent international institution.
 Must have a GPA of 3.0 or above.

 GRE: Minimum scores are Verbal 153,Quantitative 153 and Writing 3.0.

 - Official transcripts must be sent directly to Drexel from all the colleges/universities that you have attended.
 Transcripts must be submitted in a sealed envelope with the college/university seal over the flap.
 Please note that transcripts are required regardless of number of credits taken or if the credits were transferred to another school.
 An admission decision may be delayed if you do not send transcripts from all colleges/universities attended.

 - Transcripts must show course-by-course grades and degree conferrals.
 If your school does not notate degree conferrals on the official transcripts, you must provide copies of any graduate or degree certificates.